1imo/New-NEA/docs/Back-End/Monolith API/Security/INDEX - Security.md

 As per recommendations, the secretkey (apikey) and password are stored in a separate table to normal user data [[UserData Model]] [[Back-End/Database/Models/User Model]].

+I have come back to the auth system because I enjoyed making it and I thought that we can make sessions through the use of a hashmap or set

 ### Logging